siavcom/web-ones-technology/README.md

 ## TypeScript components
 - Browse.
 Table display
 - CaptureComponent.
-Component of CaptureForm
+Component of CaptureForm.
 - CaptureForm.
-Main maintenance page form container
+Main maintenance page form container.
 - Column.
-Column component in a grid component
+Column component in a grid component.
 - Component.
-Basic component
+Basic component.
+- Container.
+Container component.
 - Form.
-Main page container
+Main page container.
 - Grid.
-Table maintenance container
+Table maintenance container.
+- OptionGroup.
+A collection of checkBox components.
+- Oprion. checkBox component of OptionGroup.

   Each component is a TypeScipt class  and has several properties where each property affects visual and database behavior as values too.